wellywahyudi/GeoRAG/docs/cli-reference.md

 3. **Use config files for teams**: Share `.georag/config.toml`
 4. **Check status before querying**: `georag status`
 5. **Use --dry-run to preview**: `georag build --dry-run`
+6. **Batch process directories**: `georag add data/` instead of adding files one by one
+7. **Preview batch operations**: `georag add data/ --dry-run` to see what would be processed
+8. **Mix formats freely**: Batch processing handles GeoJSON, Shapefile, GPX, KML, PDF, and DOCX together
+9. **Check batch results**: Review the summary to see which files succeeded or failed
+10. **Use format-specific options**: Apply `--track-type` for GPX or `--folder` for KML in batch mode